Transmission Electron Microscopy Methods

 Soil and Sand Samples

 Soil and sand samples present a unique challenge to the laboratory because the standard PLM methods are based on homogeneous samples and soil and sand samples tend to be non-homogeneous samples not suitable to the standard EPA 600/R-93/116 method.
 The exact test method applied to soil and sand samples depends upon whether the aim is to determine whether the sample contains asbestos containing material (ACM) debris, to determine if any asbestos fibers are present in the sample, or if asbestos present in the sample in quantities greater than one percent.
-Please contact our lab to discuss your needs so that we can work together as a team to meet your client needs.
+Please contact our lab to discuss your needs so that we can work together as a team to meet your needs.